Where Do Bed Bugs Come From?

 1.)
 Bed Bugs are Very Old

-They can enter homes in multiple ways, usually by hitching a ride on clothing, luggage, or furniture from an infested location.
-Whether you’ve stayed in a hotel, taken public transport, or brought home a second-hand sofa, these pests can sneak in unnoticed.
+They can enter homes in multiple ways, usually by hitching a ride on clothing, luggage, or furniture from an infested area.
+Whether you’ve stayed in a hotel, taken public transportation, or brought home a second-hand sofa, these pests can sneak in unnoticed.

 Clean homes aren’t immune to bed bugs—they don’t feed on dirt, just blood.
-As long as they have access to food, they can thrive anywhere, whether in a luxury hotel or a shared flat.
+As long as they have access to a blood meal, they can thrive anywhere, whether in a luxury hotel or a shared flat.

 Second-hand furniture is a common culprit.
 Without a thorough inspection, you could bring home an active bed bug population along with your new bargain.